lit/lit/.changeset/friendly-papayas-glow.md

 'lit-html': patch
 ---

-disable shadydom in node dev environments
+Disable ShadyDOM noPatch in Node dev build.
+This fixes the issue of throwing due to undefined `window`.